-This Spaghetti Squash Lasagna Boats feeds your craving for lasagna without the pasta - it's a low carb variation that is stuffed with rich flavor!
+This Spaghetti Squash Lasagna feeds your craving for lasagna without the pasta - it's a low carb gluten-free keto friendly recipe stuffed with rich flavor!

 - 2 spaghetti squash